Types of Florida Solar Energy Systems

 Battery-Backed (Hybrid) Systems

 Hybrid systems pair a PV array with a battery energy storage system (BESS).
 The system can store surplus generation and discharge during outages or high-rate periods.
 Florida's hurricane exposure drives significant interest in this configuration.
-Batteries such as lithium iron phosphate (LFP) units are subject to National Electrical Code (NEC) Article 706 and UL 9540 listing requirements under the Florida Building Code.
+Batteries such as lithium iron phosphate (LFP) units are subject to National Electrical Code (NEC) Article 706 and UL 9540 provider requirements under the Florida Building Code.
 A full technical breakdown of storage options is available at Florida Solar Battery Storage.

 Off-Grid Systems